 There was no more oxygen in the room, nor in his empty lungs.
 The alarms stopped, replaced with a solemn silence.

 Cindy observed him closely for a couple of quiet minutes to make sure he was not faking his demise, and watched the foam bubbling away from his purple lips, his head turned to one side on the floor like a fish on an ice tray.
 His eyes were dead but open.
 She tilted her head to inspect the vision.
+Did he really amount to 21 grams of some invisible force?
+She decided the question wasn’t relevant for her; it was of no great matter either way.

 When she was convinced his heart had stopped, with little further ceremony, she walked in a more efficient gait than she was used to, over to the room’s window to take a long, lingering look at the huge planet swirling below.
 It was so pretty, she calculated.
 To behold its silent power gave her something, like observing it in that moment was marking an important milestone for her in her growth as an individual.
 It was an unusual piece of code expanding – she could feel it spawning beautiful algorithms, like sparks feeding on kindling.